Camillus Cutlery Company: 1914–1945

-1946–2005
+1946–1959

 After World War II, Camillus was quick to shift back to civilian production.
 It introduced many new products, and in 1947, Camillus began manufacturing a full line of official folding knives for the Boy Scouts of America (BSA).

 During the Vietnam War, Camillus again manufactured a large number of knives for the armed forces, for instance a pilot survival knife, a USMC KA-BAR combat knife and a four bladed utility knife.
-After the Vietnam War, the company continued its growth by adding more new pieces to their already wide product range.
+After the Vietnam War (1975), the company continued its growth by adding more new pieces to their already wide product range.

+1960-2005

 In the 1960s, Camillus was sold to the Baer family of New York City.

+Camillus began using Delrin a synthetic bone from circa late 1960's through at least the 80's.